 The important thing to remember is that triad chords are by far the most popular.
 If you enjoy jazz music or more alternative styles then you might start to regularly see chords such as 7th chords.
 They are usually not too complex to learn how to play.
 The difficult thing is actually remembering all of these chords.

 Don’t worry about remembering all of the chords.
-You don’t need an encyclopedic knowledge to start to play songs.
-When you find piano chord online, if you can’t remember how to play a specific chord, you can easily find this knowledge online.
+You don’t need encyclopedic knowledge to start to play songs.
+When you find a piano chord online, if you can’t remember how to play a specific chord, you can easily find this knowledge online.

 There are around 100 chords that are semi-regularly used.
 12-14 of these are far more common.
 Focus on knowing how to play a C major long before you learn how to play an “Asus4” chord.

 If you are starting out in your journey to play the piano, you may be very excited by the prospect of being able to find piano chords to pretty much any song online.
 It’s true.
 Bands you have loved and songs you have listened to thousands of times, you can find all of their songs online and if they are a fairly well-known band or artist, you will probably be able to find piano chords for their songs.